 The 2017 Toyota Prius Prime plug-in hybrid may just be a perfect car for Chicago residents.
 Well, not only Chicago but for residents of any large, crowded, densely populated city.
 With a pure-EV battery operation of up to 25 miles, the Prius Prime will easily let you criss-cross a city to run your Saturday errands without using a drop of gasoline.
 Head out of town for the weekend and with its 640 mile total driving range there could be no gasoline stops at all.

 I drove silently around Chicago for a week.
 Well not completely in silence, the gasoline engine did run from time to time.
 Read a bit more about the 2017 Toyota Prius Prime right here.

 Kia added some punch to its Soul with the addition of a new 201-HP turbocharged engine in the Soul Exclaim (!) model.
 The boxy, 5-passenger compact hatchback/wagon not only has more go-power but better fuel economy too.
 A 7-speed dual clutch trans makes for quick shifting and lot of fun.

-Read more right here, just click.
+Read more right here with just one click.

-Read a bit more on the CR-V and my drive report right here.
+Read a bit more right here.